bennylope/screenshooter/README.md

 Next you'll need a browser configuration file.
 This will be used to specify which browser versions under which operating systems to take screenshots.
-You can start with the sample shipped with this project.
+You can start with the sample included in this project, `sample_browsers.yaml`.

 ## Using